open-cogsci/osdoc/content/pages/manual/osweb/osweb.md

 __Important note regarding linked copies:__ Having multiple linked copies of an item as part of the same SEQUENCE can result in the experiment freezing.
 This is a [known issue](https://github.com/smathot/osweb/issues/16), and we're working on this.

+## Supported browsers

+The following browsers are supported:

+- Edge >= 17
+- Firefox >= 52
+- Google Chrome >= 49
+- Internet Explorer >= 11
+- Opera >= 56
+- Safari >= 10

+Certain extensions, such as Ad blockers or Script blockers, may prevent OSWeb from running.

 ## Upgrading OSWeb